-Assists energy providers and other eligible entities in lowering energy costs for families and individuals in areas with extremely high per-household energy costs (275 percent of the national average or higher.)
+Assists energy providers and other eligible entities in lowering energy costs for families and individuals in communities with extremely high per-household energy costs (275 percent of the national average or higher.)

 Who may apply?

-Most retail or power supply providers serving eligible rural areas, including:
+Most retail or power supply providers serving an eligible rural community, including:

 - State and local governmental entities

 - Non-profits, including cooperatives and limited dividend or mutual associations

 Eligible communities must demonstrate annual average household energy cost exceeding 275 percent of the national average under benchmarks published in the 2023 High Energy Cost Grant Funding Opportunity Announcement.